Business Strategy Hub

 Nestle – Revenue by Regions

-Regions Revenue (CHF billion) % Share
+RegionsRevenue (CHF billion) % Share

-7. Health focused Breakfast
+7. Health-focused Breakfast

 The world’s leading food conglomerate, Nestle, has reduced the amount of sugars (by 25%) used to produce its beloved Carnation Breakfast Essentials.
 Moreover, the company is also incorporating a completely new and environment-friendly paper packaging for the product line to enhance its sustainability.

 The company is undoubtedly checking all the right boxes when it comes to things most important for shoppers.
-Plus, it’s also a fact that a lot of these shoppers have grown up enjoying the Carnation Breakfast Essentials line of products and want their kids to enjoy them too.
+Plus, it’s also a fact that a lot of these shoppers have grown up enjoying the Carnation Breakfast Essentials line of products and want their kids to enjoy them, too.
 [4]

 8. License deal with Starbucks & strong relationship with other brands

-Nestle has entered into a perpetual license deal with Starbucks to market its products globally.
 The deal strengthens Nestle’s coffee portfolio and provides Starbucks an opportunity to use Nestle’s network for global expansion.
-In addition, Nestle has well-established relationships with other trusted and powerful brands like Colgate Palmolive, Coca Cola, General Mills, and L’Oréal.
+In addition, Nestle has well-established relationships with other trusted and powerful brands like Colgate Palmolive, Coca Cola, General Mills, and L’Oréal

 9. Efficient R&D system

-Nestle has the world’s largest food and nutrition research organization with 21 R&D centers Its research and development capability is one of its key competitive advantages.
+Nestle has the world’s largest food and nutrition research organization with 23 R&D centers Its research and development capability is one of its key competitive advantages.

 10. Environmental sustainability practices

-Nestle puts substantial efforts in environmental sustainability practices and take innovative initiatives in improving its quality of products.
+Nestle puts substantial efforts in environmental sustainability practices and takes innovative initiatives in improving its quality of products.
 It optimizes advanced solutions to reduce waste, water usage, non-renewable energy use, and packaging material usage.

 11. Large distribution system